simpleParadox/RE_656/README.md

 | BiLSTM only                          | 86,877     |

-\* Reimpleted for fair comparison.
+\* Reimplemented for fair comparison.